lcapo/xtg-webtech/README.md

 # xtg-webtech

-This is the Frontend rendered by Jekyll and getting content from public and private git repositories
+XTG WebTech Frontend rendered by Jekyll.
+It gets content from public and private git repos.